What exactly is death tech?

 View her viral TED Talk on the subject, My Mushroom Burial Suit.

-Unlike the other methods on this list, Promession by designer Susanne Wiigh-Mäsak is a conceptual machine that rapidly decomposes a corpse.
+Promession by designer Susanne Wiigh-Mäsak is a conceptual machine that rapidly decomposes a corpse.
 At this point it is only at the concept/theory stage and is not available for use (hopefully this will change soon).
 In Kansas in 2019, efforts were made to legalize the option, however progress was halted when Kansas Attorney General discovered that promession does not meet the definition of cremation under Kansas law and regulation.
+Read more here.

 Capsula Mundi is an Italian company that has developed a biodegradable egg-shaped burial pods that replace the casket.

-While not significantly different than natural burial, the designers were responding to Italian laws that make un-casketed burial difficult.
+While not significantly different than natural burial, the designers created the pods in response to Italian laws that have made make un-casketed burial difficult.
+This product is currently just a concept and is not actually available.

 Learn more about The Biodegradable Burial Pod That Turns Your Body into a Tree.